Breakdown of Quantum Chaos in the Staggered-Field XXZ Chain: Confinement and Meson Formation: Conclusions

 \section{Conclusions}

-We have developed and tested a coherent confinement phenomenology for the spin-$\frac{1}{2}$ XXZ chain in a staggered magnetic field.
-Using exact diagonalization in symmetry-resolved sectors together with controlled near-threshold analytics, we established a consistent picture that links global spectral statistics, simple correlation diagnostics, eigenstate entanglement, and quantitative meson spectroscopy.
+We have studied the spin-$\tfrac{1}{2}$ XXZ chain in a staggered magnetic field as a minimal setting in which confinement reorganizes the many-body spectrum and drives a breakdown of fully chaotic behavior.
+Using exact diagonalization in symmetry-resolved sectors, together with controlled analytic descriptions of the confined two-kink spectrum, we have established a coherent picture linking level statistics, correlation structure, eigenstate entanglement, and quantitative meson spectroscopy within a single microscopic model.

-On the spectral side, we identified a size-dependent crossover in level statistics from GOE-like behavior at small $|\Delta|$ to nonergodic, Poisson-like statistics deep in the antiferromagnetic Ising regime.
-In real space, a single nearest-neighbor correlator organizes the spectrum into flat branches approximately labeled by the domain-wall number $W$.
-The same banding is mirrored in the eigenstate entanglement, which evolves from a Page-like dome near mid-spectrum at small $|\Delta|$ to sub-Page bands in the confined regime.
-The $W{=}2$ (one-meson) band is particularly clean, showing sharply reduced entanglement and a robust correlation plateau.
+At the global spectral level, we found a clear crossover from GOE-like statistics at weak anisotropy to nonergodic, more Poisson-like behavior deep in the antiferromagnetic Ising regime.
+This crossover is accompanied by a pronounced reorganization of the eigenstates in local observables.
+A simple nearest-neighbor correlation measure $C_j^{zz}$ reveals flat bands across the spectrum that are approximately labeled by the domain-wall number $W$, while the staggered magnetization exhibits the same structure.
+The von Neumann entanglement entropy mirrors this reorganization, i.e. the familiar Page-like entanglement dome characteristic of chaotic spectra at small $|\Delta|$ gives way, in the confined regime, to well-separated sub-Page bands aligned with the same $W$-resolved structure.
+Taken together, these results show that confinement generates an {\it emergent quasi-conservation of domain-wall number} and thereby organizes the many-body spectrum into long-lived sectors.

-A central result is the quantitative comparison between the analytic meson ladder and ED at zero total momentum $P{=}0$.
-Near the two-spinon threshold the spectrum obeys the Airy ladder

-with excellent agreement for the low-lying levels, consistent spacings, and an offset-removed collapse onto $y{=}z$.
-The inferred two–meson threshold yields a near-threshold counting $n^\star\!\sim\!f^{-2/3}$, and small deviations are attributable to finite size and higher-order corrections.